Corporate Governance

 Principle 11: The company treats all shareholders fairly and equitably in order to enable them to exercise shareholders’ rights and have the opportunity to communicate their views on matters affecting the company.
 The company gives shareholders a balanced and understandable assessment of its performance, position and prospects.

 The Company respects and upholds shareholders’ rights and tenders its communication with shareholders with care.
-The Board recognises and exercises its overall responsibility to shareholders, by ensuring accurate financial reporting for the Company’s overall internal control framework, including financial, operational, information technology and compliance controls, risk management policies and through systems needed to safeguard the shareholders’ investments and assets of the Company.
-The Company’s Bye-laws allows the attendance by nominees of shareholders at general meetings.
+The Board recognises and exercises its overall responsibility to shareholders by ensuring accurate financial reporting for the Company’s overall internal control framework, including financial, operational, information technology and compliance controls, risk management policies and through systems needed to safeguard the shareholders’ investments and assets of the Company.
+The Company’s Bye-laws allow attendance by nominees of shareholders at general meetings.
 The Company encourages and facilitates shareholder engagement and participation through its meetings and briefings.

 The Chairman of the Board Committees, Directors, senior management, and external auditors will be present and available at the general meeting to attend to the queries/questions from shareholders.

-Engagement with Shareholders
+Engagement with Shareholders and Stakeholders

 Principle 12: The company communicates regularly with its shareholders and facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the company.